 When would the merger technically happen?

-A Merger Advisory Council will be formed in late November.
-The design work will begin in December and continue into 2023.
-The goal would be that the two entities be formally merged by July 1, 2023.
+The design work began in December 2022 and will continue into 2023.
+The goal is that the two entities be formally merged by July 1, 2023.

 Will the Business Partnership’s and ICAD’s current events, programs, and services continue?